What is Application Programming Interface (API)?

-Not Utilizing APIs:
+Not Utilizing API:

-For example, every time something is shared on social media, an API is involved.
-Any time an application allows you to sign in with your Facebook or Google credentials, an API links that information.
-Any application that allows you to import contacts or friends from social media is using API to do so.
+For example, every time you share something on social media, an application programming interface is involved.
+Any time an application allows you to sign in with your Facebook or Google credentials, an API is what syncs that information.
+Likewise, any application that allows you to import contacts or friends from social media is using API to do so.

-• Google Maps – embeds Google Maps into applications
+- Google Maps – embeds Google Maps into applications

-• Youtube API – embeds YouTube players or enables YouTube search capabilities
+- Youtube API – embeds YouTube players or enables YouTube search capabilities

-• WordPress – enables WordPress to communicate with other web properties regardless of programming language
+- WordPress – enables WordPress to communicate with other web properties regardless of programming language

 API use in Transportation

-• Rating – sends quote request to multiple carriers and returns pricing results to requesting application
+- Rating – sends quote request to multiple carriers and returns pricing results to requesting application

-• Transit Times – retrieves standard transit times from multiple carriers
+- Transit Times – retrieves standard transit times from multiple carriers

-• Dispatch – sends carrier pick-up request and responds with pick-up confirmations
+- Dispatch – sends carrier pick-up request and responds with pick-up confirmations

-• Tracking – allows for track and trace information on shipments
+- Tracking – allows for track and trace information on shipments

-• Document Retrieval – allows for developers to request shipping documents utilizing a carrier’s tracking number
+- Document Retrieval – allows for developers to request shipping documents utilizing a carrier’s tracking number

-• Expedited Transit Time – allows for developers to get expedited transit times
+- Expedited Transit Time – allows for developers to get expedited transit times

-• Communication is two-way with confirmations included within the transaction sets.
+- Communication is two-way with confirmations included within the transaction sets

-• Provides evolving functionality as developers find new uses for API exchanges.
+- Provides evolving functionality as developers find new uses for API exchanges

-The disadvantages of API include:
+The disadvantages of application programming interfaces include:

-• Implementing and providing API capabilities can be costly in terms of development times, ongoing maintenance requirements, and providing support.
+- Implementing and providing API capabilities can be costly in terms of development times, ongoing maintenance requirements, and providing support.